Information Minister urges media to promote local investment opportunities

-Kojo Oppong-Nkrumah, the Minister of Information, has urged the media to dedicate attention to promote local communities and the investment opportunities there to attract investors.
+Minister of Information, Kojo Oppong-Nkrumah, has urged the media to dedicate attention to promote local communities and the investment opportunities there to attract investors.

 Mr Oppong-Nkrumah made the call when he met Journalists and media practitioners in Wa at the weekend as part of his working visit to the northern part of the country.